hakuhodo-technologies/scope-rl/docs/index.rst

     <h2>Citation</h2>

-If you use our pipeline or the proposed metric (SharpRatio@k) metric in your work, please cite our paper below.
+If you use our pipeline or the proposed metric (SharpRatio@k) in your work, please cite our paper below.

 .. card::